artsy/artsy.github.io/_posts/2020-08-20-review-apps-post.markdown

-- Team A is hard at work finishing up a new feature (say a new search page for a list of art auctions) on Service S and is now doing a final round of QA before deploying to production.
+- Team A is hard at work finishing up a new feature (say a new search page for a list of art auctions) on Service S and is now doing a final round of QA before deploying to production
-- Team B is fixing a bug in an unrelated part of Service S.
+- Team B is fixing a bug in an unrelated part of Service S
-- Team B confirmed that the bug was squashed on staging
+- Team B confirms that the bug was squashed on staging
-- Team B deploys Service S to production.
+- Team B deploys Service S to production

 Artsy's production deployment flow is rooted in a GitHub Pull Request, meaning that the commits that differ between staging (on the `staging` Git branch) and